 For over six years, Sue also held the position of Independent Chair of two Local Safeguarding Children Boards (LSCBs) – one in the Yorkshire and Humber region and, prior to this, one in Greater Manchester.

-Sue contributed to the establishment of the national Association of Independent LSCB Chairs and served as its Chair until 2014.
+Sue contributed to the establishment of the national Association of Independent LSCB Chairs and served as its Chair.
 This role enabled Sue to liaise with LSCB Chairs across the country and also brought her into close contact with government departments, professional bodies, and other stakeholders seeking to promote effective multi-agency practice.

 Sue Woolmore is registered with the Health and Care Professions Council.